eviltester/thingifier/challenger/readme.md

 ## Version Tracking

+20240411

+- removed the S3 integration, so this is a breaking change for some people
+- added the simple api in its own api path
+- ui to surface all modes and sub info

 v1.1 - 20240128

 - in multiuser mode now all the user sessions are independent with a limit of 100 todos